spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 ### Private Cloud Private Pack Registry

-An instance of the Spectro Cloud Pack registry is installed on the Spectro Ckoud Gateway by default, and Spectro Cloud's SaaS portal is configured to regularly synchronize content with this registry.
+An instance of the Spectro Cloud Pack registry is installed on the Spectro Cloud Gateway by default, and Spectro Cloud's SaaS portal is configured to regularly synchronize content with this registry.
 This registry can be used to host customized packs for operating systems, Kubernetes and other integrations that may not be available on Spectro Cloud's public registry by default.
-Packs from this registry can be combined with those from Spectro Cloud's public registry when constructing Cluster proiles.
+Packs from this registry can be combined with those from Spectro Cloud's public registry when constructing Cluster profiles.
 Spectro Cloud provides a simple CLI tool to manage pack content in this registry.